 - A sense of being important

 Very often, most of these needs are met, but there is one that is rarely satisfied, because it is just as deep, and just a imperative as hunger.
-It is what Freud referred to as “the desire to be recognized,” what William James talks about as “the deepest principal of human nature,” and that is the thirst for appreciation, recognition, to be considered important.
+It is what Freud referred to as “the desire to be recognized,” what William James talks about as “the deepest principle of human nature,” and that is the thirst for appreciation, recognition, to be considered important.
 This desire distinguishes man from the animals, in which it does not exist.

 It is this desire for importance that has driven many men who were poor at birth, to realize a glorious destiny, like Lincoln, Dickens or Rockefeller, it is this desire that drives men to buy cars that are too big for their needs or a house that is much to huge for them.